saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - There are cases where it is useful to know the specific type that is used for a generic parameter.
 - The `reified` keyword allows you to check a generic parameter’s type.
 - Using the reified keyword allows you to inspect the type of a genericparameter without requiring reflection

+# Kotlin Extensions
+- Allows you to add functionality to a type without directly modifyingthe type’s definition.
+- You can use extensions with your own types and also typesyou do not control, like List, String etc.
+- They are a good fit for adding functionality to a type when you do not control the definition of the class or when a class is not marked with the open keyword, making it ineligible for subclassing.
+- Kotlin standard functions are defined as extensions.

 ### Kotlin annotations
 - Used in testing to annotate functions as **@test** etc.